-Involvement of other sectors and stakeholders in addressing stigma and discrimination has increased; e.g. different ministerial sectors , other NGOs ,Saudi Islamic Bank and different pharmaceutical companies working on supporting HIV/AIDS awareness building measures, better involvement of media and many others.
+also Involvement of other NGOs ,Saudi Islamic Bank and different pharmaceutical companies working on supporting HIV/AIDS awareness building measures, better involvement of media and many others.

 Integration of HIV Services into Health Facilities

 HIV prevention in the health-care system has been one of the earliest priorities and involves the implementation of internationally accepted protocols and guidelines in key services.